-Catalogue but focus on a list of twelve priority areas.
-In India, the Disclosure Requirements for the Issuance and Listing of Green Bonds drafted by the Securities Exchange Board India (SEBI) do not define fixed criteria but "may be as specified by SEBI from time to time."
-The Guide to Issuing Green Bonds in Brazil published by the Brazilian Federation of Banks (FEBRABAN) and the Brazilian Business Council for Sustainable Development (CEBDS), which represents a non-binding guide, does not include fixed definitions but provides examples of eligible activities for green bonds that are widely in line with the Green Bond Principles and the Climate Bonds Taxonomy.
+Catalogue but focus on a list of twelve priority areas.85 Listed companies are regulated by the China Securities Regulatory Commission (CSRC), which excludes high emissions or energy usage corporates from the issuance of green bonds.
+In India, the Disclosure Requirements for the Issuance and Listing of Green Debt Securities drafted by the Securities Exchange Board India (SEBI) include a list of broad project and asset cat-egories for eligible use of proceeds, which are in line with international practice i.e. the GBPs.86 The Moroccan Capital Markets Authority (AMMC) released a green bond guide in 2016, prepared with the support of the IFC.87 Japan and Indonesia also introduced national guidelines.
+The Guide to Issuing Green Bonds in Brazil published by the Brazilian Federation of Banks (FEBRABAN) and the Brazilian Business Council for Sustainable Development (CEBDS), which represents a non-binding guide, does not include fixed definitions but provides examples of eligible activities for green bonds that are widely in line with the Green Bond Principles and the Climate Bonds Taxonomy.88 In Mexico, an industry-led initiative introduced a Mexico version of the Green Bond Principles.89 The Lima Stock Exchange also introduced Green Bond Guidelines for the Peruvian market.

 The use of standards to define what is green brings the benefits of simplifying the process which can facilitate faster growth of the green bond market.
-The disadvantage of using specified definitions may, however, be that flexibility in two dimensions is missed: First, the relevant threshold for what should be regarded as, for instance, green transportation solutions may vary between different geographies (compare Calcutta and Oslo for instance) and, second, that thresholds and stringencies may evolve over time (e.g. for energy use in f green buildings).
+On the other hand, the relevant threshold for what should be regarded as, for instance, green transportation solutions may vary between different geographies (compare Calcutta and Oslo for instance).
+Secondly, thresholds and stringencies may evolve over time (e.g. for energy use in f green buildings).